-Daughter of Kenyan musical legend Sal Davis, Maia has earned herself a formidable reputation as one of Kenya’s most explosive live performers, gracing the stages of prominent festivals such as Africa Utopia (UK), HIFA (Zimbabwe), Kigali UP (Rwanda), Sauti za Busara (Zanzibar), Woodford Folk Festival, Perth International Arts Festival (Australia) and The Great Rift Valley Festival and Blankets & Wine (Kenya).
+Maia & The Big Sky have built a formidable reputation as one of East Africa’s most explosive live performers, gracing festival stages that include Africa Utopia (UK), HIFA (Zimbabwe), Kigali UP (Rwanda), Sauti za Busara (Zanzibar), Woodford Folk Festival & Perth International Arts Festival (Australia) and Cool Waters Jazz Festival & Blankets & Wine (Kenya).

 Her second studio album, the self-titled “Maia & The Big Sky” LP, is the culmination of a five-year musical journey exploring the songs and rhythms of her coastal homeland.
 This journey will also see the release of Maia’s debut feature-documentary, The Letter, in late 2019, which is a deeply personal exploration of the inter-generational conflict happening between elders and youth amongst Kenya’s coastal communities.

 The album features some of Africa’s finest instrumentalists as well as an impressive list of international guests.
 The first single Lola, includes a stop-motion music video of beating, paper-hearts, and the second video Pawa (ft.
 Blinky Bill) features the two Kenyan artists taking over the Nairobi airwaves with some media-mind-control.

 Maia’s previous achievements include winning two African Academy Awards for her 2009 track Uko Wapi as well as being named a goodwill ambassador for UNHCR on World Refugee Day 2013.

 “Maia fuses her musical influences like a lounge chameleon”.

 “Her tunes bring a new sense of chill to the African music scene”.